ryanmichaeljames/pipedream-plugins/README.md

 - Type-safe constants for messages, stages, modes, and image names
 - Access to all IPluginExecutionContext interfaces (1-7)
 - Helper properties for Target, PreImage, PostImage
+- Organization services for initiating user and elevated privileges
+- Create organization services for specific users on-demand

 ## Usage